 “This is [redacted] from [redacted].
 I think we have a virus on our network.
 Can you look into it?”

 The customer on the line was frantic, hurried.
-She was speaking to me on the phone as she instructed one of her employees to run a virus scan on their server.
 She informed me that files on several of their shared drives were quickly being converted into unreadable, unrecognizable file types in the guise of media files.

 I remote connected to the server in question.
-I tried to launch some of the files but they weren’t a recognizable file type.
 I asked if she had any guesses as to where the apparent attack originated.
 She stated that only three employees had access to all the effected drives.
-And she turned off file sharing in the hopes of stopping the virus from spreading.
 She gave me the names of the employees.

-I turned file sharing back on in order to investigate the personal drives of the employees.
-The first drive I dug through seemed wholly unaffected.
+The first drive I investigated seemed wholly unaffected.
 No encrypted files, no note.
 I moved on to the next drive.
 Files were encrypted throughout and there, at the bottom of the list of folders and files, was a text document “XxInstructionsxX.”
 I opened the file to make sure it was what we were looking for.
 It was a ransom note.
 It detailed who and how to pay in order to decrypt the files that had been compromised.

 I heard her knock and open the office door simultaneously.
 I heard her mumble what was happening between breaths.
 Then “click,” the Ethernet cord was out of the workstation, “thud,” she pulled the power as well.

-I logged out of the server to give way to the engineer.
+I logged out of the server to give way to the Engineer.
 He had already connected to assess the damage.
-Thankfully, the customer was quick to realize something was wrong and call the Service Desk and have proper security groups in place through their Active Directory to limit the amount of access the employee’s computer had to the network.
-I informed the customer that an engineer would be in touch with her shortly.
+Thankfully, the customer was quick to realize something was wrong and called the Service Desk and utilized some best practices like security groups within their Active Directory to limit the amount of access the employee’s computer had to the network.
+I informed the customer that an Engineer would be in touch with her shortly.
 She said “goodbye” and I said “good luck.”

 The customer I talked to was informed on security best practices, but her employee was not.
-She had an itchy trigger finger—too willing to click on an email attachment sent from an unknown email address or the latest viral video from a website that she mistakenly deemed upstanding.
+She had an itchy trigger finger—too willing to click on a link in an email sent from an unknown email address.
 One wrong click and the company, not just one user, lost nearly three drives worth of data.
 Luckily, we were there to help and recover most of the information from a recent backup.

 The latest targets of choice?
 Small businesses, hospitals and clinics.
 Many small businesses don’t have the proper technical support they need to defend against such attacks.
 And the switch to Electronic Health Records has created a juicy bullseye on establishments that have time sensitive needs related to client’s files.
 Thus, these businesses often decide to pay the ransom rather than risk being without the files for an extended period of time while their computers are restored from backups, or worse—they don’t have backups and need to decrypt their files in order to function.

 In need of a backup solution for your business?
 Backup your files with Atomic Data Crashplan and Atomic Data Black Box.
-Automated off-site workstation backups will run whenever, wherever, and as frequently as you desire.
+Automated off-site workstation backups with Crashplan will run whenever, wherever, and as frequently as you desire.
 The Atomic Data Black Box will keep your Windows Servers backed up, and Atomic Data gives you the option to have a virtual server on standby in order to spin up a clone of a production server in case of disaster.
 Don’t get caught off guard.
 Ransomware is more widespread than ever and Atomic Data will help protect your data with customized business solutions.